appuachu/whats_crash/README.md

   <h1>USAGE</h1>
-  There is Mainly Three virus in whats_crash.virus.php,url.php and voucher.php
+  There is Mainly Three virus in whats_crash. virus.php,url.php and voucher.php. virus.php is a click virus it work when we click the message it will crash,also the url.php and voucher.php is almost same.
+In this php file it contain url of a website when the victim click the link his account will be crash for 40s.